loganzartman/termpixels/README.md

 It's not the best solution for simply printing colored text, though [you can do that if you want][text coloring].

+Recently, it has come to my attention that some people use proportional fonts in their terminals.
+This library assumes that your terminal is displaying a monospaced font.

 ## Demo
 ![Demo gif](fun-text.gif)
 ```python